nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

-1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
+1.  **(Technical)** Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+2.  **(Quality)** A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

-*{More to be added}*
+3.  **(Quality)** The user interface and commands should be intuitive and user-friendly, requiring minimal time to learn.
+4.  **(Quality)** The app should provide clear and informative error messages in case of invalid inputs or command failures.
+5.  **(Performance)** The app should respond to user actions within 0.5 seconds, ensuring smooth navigation and interaction.
+6.  **(Performance)** The app should be able to support at minimum a contacts list of 200 without affecting performance.
+7.  **(Performance)** The app should be able to run smoothly even on low-end hardware configurations.
+8.  **(Process)** The project is expected to adhere to a schedule that adds updates incrementally at least once every two weeks.
+9.  **(Project scope)** The product should be focused on the needs of our target user, head teaching assistants.
+10. **(Documentation)** Comprehensive user guide should be provided, with detailed instructions on how to use each command.
+11. **(Documentation)** Comprehensive developer guide should be created to facilitate ongoing maintenance of the app.

 ### Glossary